Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Even more impressively, ExpressVPN maintained a very high Internet speed while connected to several servers located around the world.

-This excellent speed performance is down to the VPN’s in-house Lightway protocol.
+This excellent speed performance is largely down to the VPN’s in-house Lightway protocol.
 Lightway was more than twice as fast as OpenVPN connecting to a VPN server, and was also much quicker to reconnect to a server.

 The VPN’s iOS app, just like all its other software, uses best-in-class technology to secure your connections.